 For admission to the M.Sc. in Psychotherapy, entrants will normally:

-- Have a relevant undergraduate degree (for example, though not exhaustively, social science, psychology, nursing, community development, education etc.) or equivalent or have successfully completed the Access Programme
+- Have a relevant undergraduate degree (for example, voluntary, community development, education etc.)

 - Have one to two year's recent relevant professional experience (for example, voluntary counsellor/helpline worker, social work, teaching or nursing background)